srobo/website/_events/sr2022/competition.md

 16:45 | Kit Return
 17:00 | End of Day

+On day 2, the Southampton Marathon will be running.
+For parking, please approach the campus from the west, and arrive as prompt as possible.
+We also strongly recommend bringing a lunch, as it will be difficult to get to the local shops.

 ## Location

 The competition will be held in the Students' Union building at the [University of Southampton's Highfield campus][soton-campus-directions]: